 If not, you can take this online self test.
 The test is indicative and many education providers tests their new students language level.

-Most of the Swedish courses in the Capital Region are found at ilmonet.fi, where you can search Swedish in the search box via their website.
+Most of the Swedish courses in the Capital Region are found at ilmonet.fi, where you can write Swedish in the search box.

-Kauniainen, Grankulla, has their own page here; Opistopalvelut, where again searching Swedish in the search box should bring up the desired results.
+Kauniainen, Grankulla, has their own page here; Opistopalvelut, where again writing Swedish in the search box should bring up the desired results.

 In Spring and Summer, Helsinki Summer University arranges Swedish courses, too.